AlexKhreshcheniuk/devoctopus/README.md

 - Automatic copying of HTML and static assets from `src` to `dist` folders
 - Linting for styles and scripts

-## 🛠 Usage
+## 🎛 Usage

-- Use this template on GitHub or download the latest release from the [Releases page](https://github.com/erickzhao/static-html-webpack-boilerplate/releases).
 - Write all your ES2015+ Javascript code in `src/js` and SCSS styling in `src/style`.
 Store static assets in `src/static`.
-Organize HTML files the way you like.
+- Organize HTML files the way you like.
 - Available commands:
   - `npm run build`: Build files to the `dist` folder.
-Transpiles down to ES5 and bundles all JS into `app.bundle.js`.
-Transpiles SCSS to CSS and adds prefixing into `style.bundle.css`.
+Transpile down to ES5 and bundles all JS into `app.bundle.js`.
+Transpile SCSS to CSS and adds prefixing into `style.bundle.css`.
 Copies static assets and HTML over, and bundled CSS and JS gets added to HTML file.
-  - `npm run start:dev`: Run `webpack-dev-server` at `localhost:9000`.
+  - `npm run start:dev`: Run `webpack-dev-server` at `localhost:3000`.
 Includes live reloading on any Javascript/SCSS/HTML changes.
   - `npm run start`: Builds files and runs a local production server on `localhost:8080` with `http-server`.
   - `npm run run lint:js`: Lints JS with ESLint.
   - `npm run lint:styles`: Lints SCSS stylesheets with stylelint.